vaz007/curriculum_vitae/README.md

-# curriculum_vitae
-A personal website for my CV.
+A personal website for Curriculum Vitae (CV).
+The website is based on React.